advancedgraphql/advancedgraphql/content/schema-transformation.md

 })
 ```

 As you can see, you can call the `transformSchema` function and pass in the original schema along with a set of _rules_.
-Each rule refers to a field on one of the GraphQL types defined in the schema and specifies whether it should be _visible_ or not.
+Each rule refers to a field on one of the GraphQL types defined in the schema and specifies whether it should be _visible_ or not by providing a boolean value.

+> Note that it is currently not possible to provide a function which _returns_ a boolean value instead of the boolean value directly.

 The resulting `transformedSchema` now doesn't expose the `allUsers` query and `deleteUser` mutation any more.
 Written in the SDL, the schema would now look as follows: